Things to see & do when you are here

 City Day Trips

-We can organise day trips to Florence, Pisa, Parma, Bologna, Modena, Mantova or other famous Italian cities within driving distance.
+It is sometimes possible to organise day trips to Florence, Pisa, Parma, Bologna, Modena, Mantova or other famous Italian cities.
+It does depend on a driver being available and would involve a whole day away.

 World War 2